 How to Calculate Car Accident Settlements Based on Damages

-When figuring out how much your claim is worth, you should consider three main factors: the cost of medical treatment, the extent of your injuries, and your loss of income.
+When determining the value of your claim, you should consider three main factors: the cost of medical treatment, the extent of your injuries, and your loss of income.

 Cost of Medical Treatment

-Adding up your medical bills is a good first step to calculating a potential settlement.
+Adding up your medical bills is an excellent first step to calculating a potential settlement.
 You may incur a wide range of medical bills, including ER visits, surgical procedures, medication, disability devices, physical therapy, doctor visits, or other types of medical treatment.
 At the very least, your potential settlement should include whatever total you reach by adding up all those costs.

 Extent of the Injuries